What layers are

 Client-worker instancess aren’t part of layers, and neither are the components they have write access to.
 If you want a client-worker instance to have write access to a component, you don’t specify a layer for that component, and instead specify that it’s assigned to a specific client-worker instance.

 For each component on an entity:

-- Before layers: In the launch configuration file, for each worker type, you specified a load balancing configuration for the worker type - how many worker instances to start of that type, and how to split the world up between them.
-In the worker’s configuration file, you specified a worker attribute, to match up to what’s in the ACL.
+- In the launch configuration file, for each layer, specify a load balancing configuration - how many server-worker instances to start, and how to split the world up between them.

 - In the server-worker type’s worker configuration file, specifically in the worker attribute set field within the bridge field, specify which layer the worker type simulates.
 Currently, a worker type can only simulate one layer.